giant-stone/go/README.md

 # About

-giant-stone/go is a collection util in Go.
+giant-stone/go is a Go library which provides utility functions for common programming tasks.
 Confirm to https://en.wikipedia.org/wiki/Don%27t_repeat_yourself

 *Life is short, don't repeat yourself.*